m4sterbunny/atlas/learn.md

 - New kids and toys are welcomed in (onboarding).
 - The guardians make sure the environment is safe and the toys are ready to use (deployment and monitoring).
-- Good players get rewards, and bad behavior can incur timeout penalties (incentivization and slashing).
+- Reliable toys earn the store additional rewards, and faulty toys incur store penalties (incentivization and slashing).

 ## What next?